Athena Swan

 • Sustained progress in addressing the gender gap in academic roles, with female staff comprising 27% of all professors (up from 18% in 2012), 20% of Statutory Professors (up from 11% in 2012) and 36% of Associate Professors, without title (up from 29% in 2012).

 • A huge leap in the number of departments/faculties with Athena Swan awards over the last ten years, from 7 awards in 2012 to 42 awards (21 Silver and 21 Bronze).
-This means that overall, 10,357 staff and 18,989 students benefit from working/learning in a department with an Athena Swan award.
 In 2022, for the first time, Medical Sciences also became the first all-Silver division, with 16 departmental Silver awards.

 The 2023 action plan lays out 8 objectives to be achieved by 2028: